Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ### Shutdown behavior

+In all versions of NServiceBus, there is a period after calling `endpoint.Stop()` when NServiceBus will stop receiving new messages but give any currently running message handlers an opportunity to complete naturally.

-In Version 7 MSMQ, RabbitMQ and SqlServer allowed handlers to take up to 30 seconds to finish before completing the shutdown.
-In Version 8 transports will block shutdown until all in-flights handlers complete.
-The cancellation token available on the message context in Version 8 will be triggered when the host aborts the shutdown and it's recommended that all handlers observes this token to enable graceful shutdown.
+In NServiceBus version 7 and below, the transports for MSMQ, RabbitMQ and SqlServer allowed handlers to take up to 30 seconds to finish before forcing an endpoint shutdown.
+In NServiceBus version 8, all transports will block shutdown until all in-flight handlers complete.

+The cancellation token available on the `IMessageHandlerContext` in NServiceBus version 8 will be triggered when the host aborts the shutdown.
+For example, the .NET Generic Host signals the cancellation token after 5 seconds.

+However, if handlers do not observe the cancellation token, for example if a handler called `Task.Delay(TimeSpan.Infinite)`, the endpoint will never be able to shut down.

+Therefore, it is recommended that all message handlers observe the cancellation token to enable graceful shutdown.

 ## New gateway persistence API